MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddrilapitypes/ns-ntddrilapitypes-rilcallmediaid.md

 ---
 UID: NS:ntddrilapitypes.RILCALLMEDIAID
 title: RILCALLMEDIAID (ntddrilapitypes.h)
 description: "Microsoft reserves the RILCALLMEDIAID structure for internal use only.
-Don't use this structure in your code."
+Don't use the RILCALLMEDIAID structure in your code."
 old-location: netvista\rilcallmediaid.htm
 tech.root: netvista
 ms.date: 05/02/2018